bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AveragePowerOfSingleChannel_3rB$_Tjhz6S8Z3ZXo0VSc6/Documentation.md

-Indicate the average power of a single channel of the OTN system.
+Indicates the average power of a single channel of the optical transport network (OTN) system.